dataArtisans/flink-training-web/exercises/timePrediction.md

 ### Environment configuration

-Stateful and fault-tolerant streaming applications require a few stettings on the `StreamExecutionEnvironment`.
+Stateful and fault-tolerant streaming applications require a few settings on the `StreamExecutionEnvironment`.

 * Configure Flink to perform a consistent checkpoint of a program's operator state every 1000ms.